You can change your address through the website under Licensees then under Change of Address and/or Name

 We have board meetings approximately every 2 months.
 Once an application is complete and if there are no anomalies or felonies, a license will be issued in approximately 3-4 weeks.
 If there are issues with the application, the application will be reviewed at the next board meeting provided everything is in by the deadline.

 No for engineering.
 We would accept a BS in Geomatics/Surveying from Great Basin College or the University of Maine.

-Yes, unless you were originally licensed as a PE in another state prior to December 31, 1992 and you are currently licensed in some state and can have at least 8 years of experience prior to December 31, 1992 verified by PE’s or you were originally licensed as a PLS in another state prior to December 31, 2005, and you are currently licensed in some state and you can have at least 8 years of experience prior to December 31, 2005 verified by license land surveyors.
+Yes, unless you were originally licensed as a PE in another state prior to December 31, 1992 and you are currently licensed in some state and can have at least 8 years of experience prior to December 31, 1992 verified by PE’s or you were originally licensed as a PLS in another state prior to December 31, 2007, and you are currently licensed in some state and you can have at least 8 years of experience prior to December 31, 2007 verified by licensed land surveyors.